 You know, I just never know when and where inspiration for my next recipe is going to strike.
-Often times, as with this one, they come from family or friends.
-And those are ALWAYS my favorite.
-Heather’s Great Aunt Mary (pronounced “ain’t may-re”) made this delicious dish at Easter here a few weeks back.
+Oftentimes, as with this one, they come from family or friends.
+And, those are ALWAYS my favorite.

+Heather’s Great Aunt Mary (pronounced “ain’t may-re”) made this delicious, classic coleslaw recipe at Easter a while back.
 And being the die-hard-Clemson-loving, God-fearing, Southern woman that she is, she didn’t use a recipe – just stirred everything together right before lunch while everyone watched.

-And just in case the words “pepper sauce” have anyone confused… I’m talking about the “peppers in vinegar” stuff that many folks drizzle over their greens and peas.
-Brands like Trappey’s (pictured above) or Texas Pete (pictured below) are the kinds of stuff you’re looking for.
-We’re not talking hot sauce, like Tabasco, here.
 The vinegar flavor is super important and the peppers just add a new dimension of flavor.
 The recipe calls for mild as the heat can get a little out of control if you don’t watch it.
 Just keep in mind you can make it as hot or mild as you want.
 And yes, you can absolutely use homemade – if you have it.
 Just, again, be mindful of the heat level.

 Recipe Card